 (i) The court may direct a refund to the person who posted the security in whole or part for any expenses not incurred by the authority.
-The court shall direct a refund to the person who posted security upon acquittal of the charges.
+The court may direct a refund to the person who posted security upon acquittal of the charges.

 The information contained in this website is for general information purposes only.
 The General Court provides this information as a public service and while we endeavor to keep the data accurate and current to the best of our ability, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.